Ipstenu/varnish-http-purge/readme.txt

 = Why do I still see cached content in development mode? =

 While development mode is on, your server will continue to cache content but the plugin will tell WordPress not to use the cached content.
 That means files that exist outside of WordPress (like CSS or images) _may_ serve cached content.
 The plugin does its best to add a No Cache parameter to javascript and CSS, however if a theme or plugin _doesn't_ use proper WordPress enqueues, then their cached content will be shown.

+= Why can I still flush cache while in development mode? =

+Because the server is still caching content.
+The plugin provides a way to flush the cache for those pages, as well as anything not included in WordPress, for your convinence.

 = How can I tell if everything's caching? =